NEW 📗Story: Softmaxxing

 Bank of Vekllei #

 The Bank of Vekllei (also Labour Bank of Vekllei and Old Lady) is Vekllei’s central bank with a constitutionally-granted monopoly on the financial mechanisms of the Commonwealth, with nearly all Commonwealth banking firms subordinated to its organisation.
-It is responsible directly to the Treasury and sets the monetary policy of Vekllei.
+It is responsible directly to the Commonwealth Treasury and sets the monetary policy of Vekllei.
 It is primarily a macroeconomic institution that does not deal directly with the primary or secondary markets, but does over institutional banking services and complex financing for some markets in the Commonwealth.

 Personal Banking #